Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 }
 ```

-If we wanted to get the `PropertyInfo` that represents its `Id` property, we could use reflection to do it like this:
+If we wanted to get the `PropertyInfo` that represents the `Id` property, we could use reflection to do it like this:

 ```csharp
 var idProperty = typeof(Dto).GetProperty(nameof(Dto.Id));